 Nominee Family name:

 Other names: Date of birth:

 Name on ballot paper 1 :

-Postal No.: Street name:
+Postal No.: Street na me:

 Address Suburb: Postcode:

-Phone numbers (H): (W): (M):
+-Phone numbers (H): (W): (M):

 Fax number: Email:

-Property for No.: Street name:
+Property for No.: Street na me:

 which nominee Suburb: Postcode:

 is enrolled as an elector Lot/Locat ion No.:

-un cicciói
+un ereeter

 Office Local government district:

-Ward:

-Office: Mayor/President Councillor
+Ward: Office: ☐ Mayor/President ☐ Councillor

-Vacancy: □ Ord inary Extraordi nary Other

-I
+Vacancy: ☐ Ordinary ☐ Extraordinary ☐ Other

+T

 Declaration I declare that:

-I am at least t 18 years of f age;
+I am at least 18 years of f age;

-[Making a false declaration is an I am an elec ctor of the d istrict 2 ;
+[Making a false declaration is an • I am an elector of the district 2 ;

 offence] • I am not disqualified from being a member of the council 3 ;

-• [nominees for councillor only] I am eligible to nominate as a councillor 4; and
+• [nominees for councillor only] I am eligible to nominate as a councillor 4 ; and

-[To be signed before • all of the de tails set out above are true and correct t.
+[To be signed before all of the details set out above are true and correct.

-a witness] Signature: Date:
+a witness] Signature: Date: Date:

-·
+-

-Witness [Witness must be at Full name: ъ.
+Witness Full name:

-least 18 years of age]
+[Witness must be at least 18 years of age] Signature: Date:

-B ack of Form 8 1 Name on ballot paper The name to be printed on the ballot paper must be your surname and one or more of your given names (or an initial or a commonly accepted variation).
+Dack of Form 8 1 Name on ballot paper The name to be printed on the ballot paper must be your surname and one or more of your given names (or an initial or a commonly accepted variation).
 You must use the same name on your candidate profile.
 To ensure fairness between candidates the Returning Officer may rule that a name is inappropriate for inclusion on the ballot paper.
 If so he or she may ask you to nominate another name or choose one he or she considers appropriate.
-T 77 2 Who is an elector You are an elector of the district if you are eligible to be included on the electoral roll for that district.
+2 Who is an elector You are an elector of the district if you are eligible to be included on the electoral roll for that district.
 However it is not sufficient if you are only eligible to be on the roll as the nominee of a body corporate which owns or occupies property in the district.
 You need not be an elector in the ward in which you nominate.
-Tou need not be an elector in the ward in which you nominate.
 3 Disqualification You are disqualified from being elected as a member of a council if you: are a member of the Legislative Assembly, the Legislative Council, the House of Representatives or the Senate (or have been elected as such a member but have not yet taken office); are a member of the council of another local government; are an insolvent under administration; are in prison serving a sentence for a crime; have been convicted of a serious local government offence within the last 5 years (unless the court waived the disqualification); or are subject to a court order disqualifying you from being a member of a council because you have misapplied local government funds or property.
-4 Eligibility to nominate as a councillor You are not eligible to nominate as a councillor if you are: • a member of the council (unless your term of office expires on election day); or • a candidate in another election for the office of councillor.
-There to send your omination When you have completed and signed this form, send it to the Returning Officer for the district.
+4 Eligibility to nominate as a councillor You are not eligible to nominate as a councillor if you are: a member of the council (unless your term of office expires on election day); or a candidate in another election for the office of councillor.
+Where to send your nomination When you have completed and signed this form, send it to the Returning Officer for the district.
 You may send your nomination by post, by fax or by other electronic means so long as it is capable of being printed in its entirety, including signatures.
-If you send it by fax or electronically you should check that it signatures.
 If you send it by fax or electronically you should check that it has been received.
+CI 1 1 A W Closing date for nominations Your nomination must be received by the Returning Officer before 4 p.m. on the 37th day before election day.
+If you send your nomination electronically it is taken to be received at the time the Returning Officer prints it out.